shrugs/proof-of-steak/whitepaper.md

 # Use Cases

-Proof of Steak can be used to secure a blockchain in any situation where the proofs are a function of opinion and not mathematics.
+Proof of Steak can be used to secure a blockchain in any situation where the proofs are a function of opinion and not mathematics, effectively creating a curated registry.
 In the Steak Network, for example, the proofs are pictures of steaks; whether or not a picture is of a steak is not (yet) machine-verifiable and is a function of crowd-opinion.

 Additional use cases include